Desperate for soldiers, Ukraine weighs unpopular plan to expand the draft

 The legislation's toughest sell are men like a 35-year-old website creator who insisted on anonymity to discuss his decision to hide at home in a suburb of Kyiv rather than join the war effort.

-He refuses to fight, he said, because he doesn't want to kill people; his plan is to raise enough money to escape Ukraine, which currently forbids men younger than 60 from traveling abroad.
+He refuses to fight, he said, because he doesn't want to kill people; his plan is to raise enough money to escape Ukraine.

 The legislation being considered in parliament would, in theory, leave less room for men like him to hide by requiring all draft-eligible citizens to check in with the government via an electronic-tracking system.
 This system could also help balance a disparity in which recruitment patrols disproportionately target poor, rural areas to force draft dodgers to enlist.